-- recall, understand and explain course content, the course subject and its scientific basis and methodology; - apply course content; - critically analyse course content; - problematise course content; - orally and in writing, present and discuss course content; - assess course content in terms of scientific, social, and ethical aspects; - relate course content to current social issues: - meet standards of written presentation and formal accuracy.
+- recall, understand and explain course content, the course subject and its scientific basis and methodology; - apply course content; - critically analyze course content; - problematize course content; - orally and in writing, present and discuss course content; - assess course content in terms of scientific, social, and ethical aspects; - relate course content to current social issues; - meet standards of written presentation and formal accuracy.

-The following assessment criteria are used to decide to what extent students have demonstrated these abilities and hence fulfil the course's intended learning outcomes, whereby a grading decision can be made.
+The following assessment criteria are used to decide to what extent students have demonstrated these abilities and hence fulfill the course's intended learning outcomes, whereby a grading decision can be made.
 A higher grade-level presupposes the abilities at lower levels.

-A (Excellent) \square
+A (Excellent) $\square$

-The student demonstrates ability to evaluate and relate the various theoretical approaches presented in the course from a comprehensive, critically reflective perspective, as well as to transfer and apply insights in new, meaningful contexts.
+The student demonstrates ability to evaluate and relate to the content of the course from a comprehensive, critically reflective perspective, as well as to transfer and apply insights in new, meaningful contexts.